 What causes a Pitta imbalance?

 A Pitta imbalance results from a build up of hot, dry, fiery, sharp, spreading, subtle and clear qualities.
-This can happen if you’re participating in activities that aggravate Pitta, like eating extremely hot and spicy foods, getting too much sun, or pushing yourself too hard.
+This can happen if you’re participating in activities that aggravate Pitta, like:

-If you’re naturally dominated by the Pitta dosha, you’re more likely to build up these qualities.
-However, Vata and Kapha types can also succumb to a Pitta imbalance, especially during Pitta season.
+If you’re naturally dominated by the Pitta dosha, you’re more likely to build up Pitta qualities.
+However, it’s important to note that Vata and Kapha types can also succumb to a Pitta imbalance, especially during Pitta season.

 Pitta Imbalance Symptoms